ibm-cloud-docs/blockchain-sw-251/internal/blockchain_images.md

 The {{site.data.keyword.blockchainfull_notm}} images must be deployed using a container environment on x86_64 or s390x hardware.
 Refer to the list of [Supported Platforms](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-ocp-about#console-ocp-about-prerequisites).

-Although you can deploy the {{site.data.keyword.blockchainfull_notm}} images on Mac OS for testing purposes, the permissions on Mac OS might prevent you from instantiating a chaincode.
+Although you can deploy the {{site.data.keyword.blockchainfull_notm}} images on Mac OS for testing purposes, the permissions on Mac OS might prevent you from instantiating a smart contract.
 {: note}

 ## Supported Fabric versions